 French-Brazilian Nina Sales approaches the visual arts with abnegation and fascination.
 An art historian, professor and curator, she has been accompanying various artists and developing research and curatorial experimentation activities for a decade.
 In 2012, she founded ARTMAZONE, a pioneering organization of artistic actions, dedicated to the visual arts of Brazil.
 Since 2015, she has also been a curator with Jean- François Rauzier, a French visual photographer, whose studio she now runs.
 As a curator, she has already conceived and realized numerous international solo and group exhibitions and participated in various artists' books.

 Carlos Cruz-Diez is one of the great protagonists of contemporary art.
 His works and writings place him among the greatest thinkers of colour of the 20th century.
-Some of his works combining colour, movement and light will be exhibited at the Belvédère.
+Some of his works combining colour, movement and light are exhibited at the Belvédère.
 In collaboration with Atelier Cruz-Diez and the Patinoire Royale de Bruxelles.Find out more

 Carlos Cruz-Diez's colors